Current Research

 Text-to-Picture Synthesis

-We are also actively working on a text-to-picture project in which our goal is to be able to automatically produce a set of images that captures the main meaning behind a piece of arbitrary text.
-Our current approach involves several natural language processing and computer vision techniques to select keyphrases in the text that should appear in the picture and find appropriate images to represent each of these phrases.
+I am also actively involved in a project called Text-to-Picture Synthesis in which our goal is to be able to automatically produce a set of images that captures the main meaning behind a piece of arbitrary text.
+Our current approach involves several natural language processing and computer vision techniques to select semantic entities in the text that should appear in the picture and find appropriate images to represent each of these concepts.
+See this page for more details.

 Past Research